S. S. Rajamouli: Personal life

 Rajamouli married Rama, sister-in-law of his cousin Keeravani in 2001.
 After their marriage, Rama worked as a costume designer for many of Rajamouli's films.
 He adopted Karthikeya, Rama's son from her previous marriage.
 The couple also has an adopted daughter Mayookha.
 Karthikeya is married to Pooja Prasad, niece of Telugu actor Jagapathi Babu.

 Rajamouli's cousin, M. M. Keeravani has worked as the music composer for all of his films.
 His other cousins Kalyani Malik and M. M. Srilekha are also music composers.
 S. S. Kanchi, a screenwriter and actor known for his role in the sitcom Amrutham is also one of his cousins.
 He collaborated with Rajamouli as a script doctor on many of his films and also acted in four of his films.
-Raja Koduri, a Executive vice-president at Intel is also a cousin of his.
+Raja Koduri, an Executive vice-president at Intel is also a cousin of his.
 Rajamouli considers K. Raghavendra Rao as his guru and mentor.
 He called Gunnam Gangaraju his philosopher and guide who made an impact on his worldview.

 Rajamouli is nicknamed Jakkanna after the legendary c.12th century sculptor Jakanachari (known in Telugu as Jakkanna) who is credited with building numerous temples during the Hoysala reign.
 The moniker was coined by actor Rajeev Kanakala during the making of the TV serial Santhi Nivasam (c.
 2000) directed by Rajamouli and was in reference to his work ethic and perfectionism like the famed sculptor.

 Regarding his religious views, in a March 2022 interview, Rajamouli stated that "I don't believe in God or religion the way it is portrayed now.
 But if you ask me 'Do you believe in the existence of God?'
 I'd say 'I don't know'."
 At Beyond Fest 2022 in Los Angeles, Rajamouli said that he is not a Hindu in the religious sense, but considering it as Dharma, he is 'very much' a Hindu.
 "I am a follower of Hindu dharma", he said.

-In 2017, Chandrababu Naidu, then chief minister of Andhra Pradesh consulted Rajamouli for inputs on the design of Amaravati, the proposed capital of the state.